kanikaa-3018/Hogwarts-OS/README.md

 # 🧙‍♂️ Hogwarts OS – A Magical Linux-Based Operating System

-Welcome to **Hogwarts OS**, a fully immersive and wizardry-themed operating system built on top of Linux Mint Cinnamon 21.3.
+Welcome to **Hogwarts OS**, a fully immersive and wizardry-themed operating system built on top of Linux Mint Cinnamon 21.3 edition.
 Inspired by the world of **Harry Potter**, this project reimagines the computing experience with a unique blend of **custom themes, spell-based terminal commands, AI-powered tools, gamification, and interactive visuals**.

 Developed as part of the **Hackanovate Hackathon** at **ABES Institute**, Hogwarts OS is designed to combine fun, functionality, and fantasy for all magic and tech enthusiasts.